 |COMMUNITIES that invest in quality early learning gain economic prosperity as families and children prosper.

-A return of $7 for every $1 invested is realized, and communities benefit from future citizens who vote, pay taxes, and raise families.
+Based on numerous studies, a return of $4 to $7 for every $1 is expected, and communities benefit from future citizens who vote, pay taxes, and raise families.

 Watch video below to learn more about how early learning benefits all of us.